Areopaguaworkshop/wenbi/README.md

 # Wenbi

-A simple tool to make the video, audio, subtitle and url content into a written markdown files with the ability to rewritten the oral expression into written ones, or translating the content into a target language by using LLM.
+A simple tool to make the video, audio, subtitle and video-url (especially youtube) content into a written markdown files with the ability to rewritten the oral expression into written ones, or translating the content into a target language by using LLM.

 Initally, this porject is just serving to my website [GCDFL](https://www.gcdfl.org/).
 We do a service to turn its lectures into a written files for easier further editing.